 Prospective randomized trial of 181 patients with primary or initial recurrent midline incisional hernia were randomized to undergo repair with mesh or by primary suture without mesh.
 The 10-year cumulative rate of recurrence was 63% for suture repair and 32% for mesh repair (P < .001).
 (Reprinted with permission from: Burger JW, Luijendijk RW, Hop WC, Halm JA, Verdaasdonk EG, Jeekel J. Long-term follow-up of a randomized controlled trial of suture versus mesh repair of incisional hernia.
 Ann Surg.
 2004;240:578-83.)

 Initially, mesh repair of abdominal wall defects was accomplished by sewing the edges of the defect to the prosthetic material, which served to “bridge” the defect, much as a cloth patch repairs a defect in a garment (Figure 20-2).
 Although this was an improvement compared with primary closure, recurrence rates remained high.
 In the 1980s, surgeons in Europe and then in the United States began to place the mesh in a “sublay” position, allowing a generous underlay of mesh beyond the fascial defect, usually posterior to the rectus abdominus muscle of the abdominal wall (Figure 20-3).
 This placement utilized the physical forces of the abdominal wall and peritoneal cavity to hold the prosthetic in place, resulting in an effective repair, and dramatically lower rates of recurrence.
 An additional advantage of this technique, the “Stoppa” repair (named for Rene Stoppa, a French surgeon), was that the mesh was placed in an extraperitoneal position, essentially replacing the transversalis fascia in the pelvis or abdomen.6 In this setting bowel loops were not in contact with the mesh, and the risk of fistula and/or bowel adhesion and subsequent obstruction was minimized.
 In addition, the “Stoppa” or “Stoppa repair,” or giant prosthetic repair of visceral sac (GPRVS), was popularized in the United States by Wantz7 and could be applied to reconstruction of large groin hernias, particularly when bilateral or recurrent.
-This was accomplished by placing mesh in the extraperitoneal pelvis posterior to the pubis, ...
+This was accomplished by placing mesh in the extraperitoneal pelvis posterior to the pubis, anterior to ...